Science, Technology & Public Policy

 The Science, Technology, and Public Policy additional major is appropriate for students studying anything from computer science to biology, from economics to psychology, from statistics to technical writing - any traditional field of study where you will earn a BS degree.
 Students in STPP complete all of the coursework for their traditional major, but then augment the depth of that knowledge with coursework in economics, decision-making, communications, data analysis.
 Students select elective courses that expand their knowledge of current day issues in areas such as energy systems, cybersecurity, information networking, human health, environmental impacts, and business innovation among others.
 Finally, students participate in project-based courses that mirror problem solving in today’s business world - working with peers from across disciplines to collectively structure the solution to a current problem with technical and social issues that are integrated.

 Students who complete an STPP degree don’t close out any career options open to graduates in their primary major — rather, they open a wide range of additional opportunities.
-Government, industry, and non-profits are seeking employees with an understanding of technical issues combined with analysis skills to solve current complex problems.
+Government, industry, and non-profits are seeking employees with an understanding of technical issues combined with analytical skills to solve current complex problems.
 Most of our graduates pursue traditional career paths similar to their classmates, but note that the additional skills of the STPP program are what set them apart from their classmates to get them their job.

 Students pursuing an additional major in Science, Technology and Public Policy (STPP) must complete three sets of requirements: courses for the STPP additional major, courses for their traditional disciplinary major, and general education courses.
 Students should work with their advisors to determine how to best fit the additional major requirements into their course load.